Mark Millon

-Mark Millon (born May 17, 1971) is a retired American lacrosse player who last played for the Rochester Rattlers of Major League Lacrosse.
+Mark Millon (born May 17, 1971) is an American retired lacrosse player who last played for the Rochester Rattlers of Major League Lacrosse.
 He attended Harborfields Highschool in Huntington, Long Island.
 He played collegiate lacrosse at the University of Massachusetts.
 He is widely regarded as one of the greatest lacrosse players of all time, particularly known for his offensive prowess.
 He is also widely recognized as one of the best technical instructors and teachers in the sport.

 Playing career

-Mark (Butterball) Millon was a college player at the University of Massachusetts Amherst, where he gained honors as a three-time All-American (twice on the first team), leading UMass to three berths in the NCAA tournament.
+Mark Millon was a college player at the University of Massachusetts Amherst, where he gained honors as a three-time All-American (twice on the first team), leading UMass to three berths in the NCAA tournament.
 After college, he moved to Baltimore and where he played alongside his brother Tony Millon while leading the Mount Washington Wolfpack to several US Club Lacrosse championships.
 During his time on the Wolfpack, he often relied upon his superior speed and agility to isolate one defenseman before dodging around him to score.
 This talent was noticed by the US Lacrosse World team coaches which included Millon on two rosters, earning a spot as one of the World's Best Attackman in 1998, the overall World Games MVP in the 1994 World Games, as well as being named to the All-World Team in 1994 and 1998.

 He joined the Baltimore Bayhawks in 2001 and played with them until 2005 when he was traded to the Boston Cannons.
 He rejoined the Baltimore Bayhawks for the 2006 season, and played one game in the beginning of the 2007 season before announcing he would not play the remainder of the season due to other commitments.
 Later, in the season he joined the Long Island Lizards organization.

 He retired again after the 2007 season as the league's all-time leading scorer.

 Millon was selected in the 2013 MLL Supplemental Draft after announcing his return to the MLL after a five-season absence.
 He was selected first by the Rochester Rattlers and made his Rattlers debut on April 27, 2013, with a one goal-one-assist performance.

 Mark also played nine seasons in the indoor National Lacrosse League.
 He played for the New York Saints, Baltimore Thunder, Syracuse Smash, and Philadelphia Wings.